veondigital/skeletor/doc/how_to.md

 ]}.
 ```

+The `rebar3` script could be downloaded from [here](https://s3.amazonaws.com/rebar3/rebar3).
+Ensure the script has running permissions.

 Now, in that directory you can create a project.
 Figure out you want to create `buttonws` project:

 ```